Conformal Prediction Bands for Two-Dimensional Functional Time Series: Case Study: Forecasting Black Sea Level Anomalies

-We will forecast the differentiated time series $Y_t$, and obtain prediction bands for it, using the methodology presented in Section \ref{section:CP}.
-However, in order to provide a better insight into the prediction problem, we will then retrieve results pertaining to the original time series $SLA_t$.
-Specifically, we will apply the conformal machinery to the differentiated time series, calling $\hat{Y}_{T+1}$ the forecasted function, and obtaining the prediction band for $Y_{T+1}$:
+We forecast the differentiated time series $Y_t$, and obtain prediction bands for it, using the methodology presented in Section \ref{section:CP}.
+However, in order to provide a better insight into the prediction problem, we need to retrieve results pertaining to the original time series $SLA_t$.
+Specifically, we apply the conformal machinery to the differentiated time series, calling $\hat{Y}_{T+1}$ the forecasted function, and obtaining the prediction band for $Y_{T+1}$:

 Exploiting the fact that:

 we define the prediction band for $SLA_{T+1}$ as: